magisterbrown/crosswordgenerator/README.md

 # CrosswordGenerator
 Crossword Generator is a programm that allows to generate crosswords from custom word sets and solve them.<br/>
 At preinstalled word sets dictionarry meanings are used as a questions.
-This project is made for Vilnius school of AI
+This project is made for Vilnius school of AI.
 # Usage
 CLI structure: `main.py [-h] [-a ] [-s] [-g]`